-FIPS 140 standards are a set of security requirements for cryptographic modules defined by the National Institute of Standards and Technology (NIST) and managed by both the United States and Canada, as part of the Cryptographic Module Validation Program (CMVP).
-FIPS 140-validated modules are mandatory for protecting keys and performing cryptographic operations for many government applications.
-In fact, it has become the de facto standard in many other countries and in the private sector, particularly in the financial and payment industries, as FIPS 140 validated HSMs provide confidence and trust when securing cryptographic infrastructures.
+FIPS 140 standards are a set of security requirements for cryptographic modules defined by the National Institute of Standards and Technology (NIST)1 and managed by both the United States and Canada, as part of the Cryptographic Module Validation Program (CMVP)2.
+FIPS 140-validated modules are mandatory for protecting cryptographic keys and performing cryptographic operations for many government applications.
+It has become the de facto standard in many other countries and in the private sector, particularly in the financial and payment industries, as FIPS 140 validated HSMs provide confidence and trust when securing cryptographic infrastructures.

-FIPS 140-2 is the current version, and has been around since May 2001.
-It defines a total of 4 security levels, and 11 areas of cryptographic product design and implementation including key management; interfaces; roles; services and authentication; and operating systems.
+FIPS 140-2 is the current version and has been in force since May 2001.
+It defines a total of 4 security levels and 11 areas of cryptographic product design and implementation.
+These include key management; interfaces; roles; services and authentication; and operating systems.
 More information about FIPS 140-2 can be found in the Landing Securely on Regulatory Compliance with Thales Luna HSMs blog post.

 FIPS 140-3 will supersede FIPS 140-2 and is based on existing international standards with some modifications:

 - ISO/IEC 19790:2012

 ISO/IEC 19790:20123 lists the security requirements for a cryptographic module utilized within a security system protecting sensitive information in computer and telecommunication systems.
 This International Standard defines four security levels for cryptographic modules to provide for a wide spectrum of data sensitivity (e.g. low value administrative data, million dollar funds transfers, life protecting data, personal identity information, and sensitive information used by government) and a diversity of application environments (e.g. a guarded facility, an office, removable media, and a completely unprotected location).